wazuh/wazuh-documentation/source/user-manual/binaries/daemons/ossec-execd.rst

 ``-d``
 ------

-Execute ``ossec-execd`` in debug mode.
-This option can be used multiple times to increase the verbosity of the debug messages.
+Run in debug mode.
+This option may be repeated to increase the verbosity of the debug messages.

 ``-f``
 ------

-Run ``ossec-execd`` in the foreground.
+Run in the foreground.

 ``-g``
 ------

-Run as group.
+Run as a group.

 .. topic:: Arguments